craiggrummitt/ActionSwift3/readme.md

 ***MovieClip***

 To create a movieclip, you will need images within a folder with the extension 'atlas' in your project (eg.'images.atlas').
 This will automatically generate a Texture Atlas.
 Set up an array of these image file names, and pass them in when you instantiate a MovieClip.
 These will now be the 'frames' of your movieclip, which you will be able to call familiar methods - gotoAndPlay(), gotoAndStop(), stop() and play().
 Use Stage.size to get the dimensions of the device.
+Oh and x=0, y=0 is the top left of the stage.
+Hooray!

 ```Swift
 let walkingTextures = ["walking1","walking2","walking3"]